HamedAlemo/advanced-geo-python/lectures/03_python-env.md

 Many packages are being further developed all the time, generating different versions of packages.
 During development it may happen that a function call changes and/or functionalities are added or removed.
 If one package can depend on another, this may create issues.
 Therefore it is not only important to know that e.g. `SciPy` depends on `NumPy` and `matplotlib`, but also that it depends on `NumPy` version >= 1.6 and `matplotlib` version >= 1.1. `NumPy` version 1.5 in this case would not be sufficient.

 This emphasizes the need for creating and recording environments (in virtual terms!) to run your Python code.

 ## Environments

 When starting with programming we may not use many packages yet and the installation may be straightforward.
 But for most people, there comes a time when one version of a package or also the programming language is not enough anymore.
-You may find an older tool that depends on an older version of your programming language (e.g. Pyhton 2.7), but many of your other tools depend on a newer version (e.g. Python 3.6).
+You may find an older tool that depends on an older version of your programming language (e.g. Python 2.7), but many of your other tools depend on a newer version (e.g. Python 3.6).
 You could now start up another computer or virtual machine to run the other version of the programming language, but this is not very handy, since you may want to use the tools together in a workflow later on.
 Here, environments are one solution to the problem.
 Nowadays there are several environment management systems following a similar idea: Instead of having to use multiple computers or virtual machines to run different versions of the same package, you can install packages in isolated environments.

 However, managing Python development environments can be tricky, especially if you are new to the language or less familiar with computer science concepts.
 In this course, we introduce tools to make it easy to manage and reproduce your Python environments on any machine (local computer/server/cloud).